 (2) Then give thorough Neck Treatment, as follows: The patient lying on his back, stand at his head and place one hand on his forehead, the other under his neck, and rotate the head slowly from side to side.
 Then manipulate thoroughly and deeply the muscles of the back, sides and front of the neck.
-Then place the hands in the first position, and give the neck a thorough extension or stretching, gently but firmly, be-
+Then place the hands in the first position, and give the neck a thorough extension or stretching, gently but firmly, being careful not to rotate the head.
+This treatment frees the circulation to the brain.